How to Keep Your PHP Skills Sharp for the Next Generation of WordPress

-Online training: Treehouse and Lynda both offer comprehensive PHP courses.
-Explore the basics of testing or standard PHP best practices with Treehouse, or dive deeper into PHP frameworks and design patterns with Lynda.
+Online training: Treehouse and LinkedIn Learning both offer comprehensive PHP courses.
+Explore the basics of testing or standard PHP best practices with Treehouse, or dive deeper into PHP frameworks and PHP design patterns with LinkedIn Learning.

 Stack Overflow: Stack Overflow remains a godsend in terms of day-to-day troubleshooting of common PHP issues.

 Hacker News: The Y Combinator community site is not exactly famous for being friendly to PHP, but it’s a great way of taking the pulse of the wider development community and staying current with wider trends.

 High Scalability: PHP is just one layer of any development environment and it’s in your interests as a developer to have at least a passing familiarity with the rest of the stack.
 The detailed breakdowns at High Scalability provide fascinating insights into how some of the biggest websites in the world actually work under the hood.

 User groups: There is a huge community of PHP developers worldwide split across high-profile projects such as WordPress, Laravel, and many others.
 Take advantage of this by looking for conferences, local PHP user groups, and meetups in your area, and studying presentations online.

 As a WordPress developer, you’re in an excellent position to expand your skill set and considerably bump your hourly or daily rate by embracing this change, rather than resisting it.